 Each EM/IM program has its own strengths and weaknesses.
 Some important considerations for you may include: How balanced are the EM and IM departments and training?
 Are EM/IM grads able to practice both specialties at this institution?
+How much focus is placed on outpatient internal medicine?
+How much experience do I get with observation medicine?
+How good is the critical care training (patient acuity, how many months spent in an ICU, etc.)?
+How is the relationship between the departments?
 As with any residency, personal fit, location, university vs. community hospital, patient acuity/diversity, and research or international opportunities should also be evaluated closely.

 With only 11 active programs in the country that typically have 2 spots per program (a few have 3 or 4), matching in EM/IM remains competitive.
 You must have a backup plan, be it EM, IM, or another specialty.
 Most EM/IM programs will only require you to come for one interview day and will count that interview for categorical EM at their institution as well.
 Be sure to read through the EM section in this handbook for good advice on planning away rotations and the importance of the SLOE in EM.
 You will want to plan ahead to the extent possible in order to fit everything you need into those key early months of fourth-year.
 In the meantime, work hard, determine what you want, and sell your vision of an EM/IM career.